In This Story

 However, the SEC allowed a 45-day pre-release window (later shortened to 20 days) after the close of each review, so that managers’ confidential treatment requests and SEC internal documentation would not be inadvertently released.
 This exclusivity window created a brief interval of information asymmetry, in which information intended for—and potentially of great interest to—investors is available only to corporate insiders.

-, assistant professor of accounting at Mason, recently co-authored a paper in finding that SEC comment letters are leaking out among investors close to the company concerned, who then use it to their advantage.
+, assistant professor of accounting at George Mason University, recently co-authored a paper in finding that SEC comment letters are leaking out among investors close to the company concerned, who then use it to their advantage.
 Technically, such information-sharing violates Regulation Fair Disclosure (FD), which prohibits companies from sharing secrets with network partners such as institutional investors and analysts.

 “I think one of the hardest regulations to enforce is Regulation FD, because it’s so hard to tie down whether information was privileged when they received it,” Johnson says.
 “There is so much we can’t observe as researchers, let alone the SEC.”